Triclosan: Synthesis

 Under a reflux process, 2,4,4'-trichloro-2'-methoxydiphenyl ether is treated with aluminium chloride.

 The United States Pharmacopeia formulary has published a monograph for triclosan that sets purity standards.

 Mechanism of action

 At high concentrations, triclosan acts as a biocide with multiple cytoplasmic and membrane targets.
 However, at the lower concentrations seen in commercial products, triclosan appears bacteriostatic, and it targets bacteria primarily by inhibiting fatty acid synthesis.

 Triclosan binds to bacterial enoyl-acyl carrier protein reductase (ENR) enzyme, which is encoded by the gene fabI.
 This binding increases the enzyme's affinity for nicotinamide adenine dinucleotide (NAD+).
 This results in the formation of a stable, ternary complex of ENR-NAD+-triclosan, which is unable to participate in fatty acid synthesis.
 Fatty acids are necessary for building and reproducing cell membranes.
-Humans do not have an ENR enzyme and thus are not affected by this mode of action.
+Vertebrates do not have an ENR enzyme and thus are not affected by this mode of action.

+Triclosan has also been reported to interact with tubulin and inhibit its polymerization.